michael105/c_vector_map/README.md

 but do not neccessarily need to start with 1.

-It is optimized for sequential appending elements and ramDom read access, with a known medium length of the elements. *err* Elements have to appended necessarily in sequential order, and the structure is optimized for random access.
+It is optimized for sequential appending elements and ramDom read access, with a known medium length of the elements. *err* Elements have to be appended necessarily in sequential order, and the structure is optimized for random access.

 Inserting elements is not possible, and for deleting elements you would